ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Academic computer science has recognized the growing importance of end-user programming (EUP) [BURN2009].
 Even though
-spreadsheets are likely the most pervasiveness example of EUP, there is a virtual absence of academic literature that attempts to remedy the shortcomings of spreadsheets.
+spreadsheets are arguably the most pervasiveness form of EUP, there is a virtual absence of academic literature that addresses the shortcomings of spreadsheets.
 Outside of academia there has been significant interest in innovating spreadsheets.